Big Faith in Small Hearts

 Marie France’s Story

-Marie France’s childhood was marked by instability and pain:
+Marie France’s childhood was marked by instability and pain.

 “By the age of eight, I had experienced divorce, drug abuse in my home, and even a murder.
 I was a very lonely child.”

-One night, lying awake at her grandmother’s house, she whispered a simple but profound prayer: “God, are You there?
-And if You are, You are BIG—and I am in trouble.”
+One night, lying awake at her grandmother’s house, she whispered a simple but profound prayer: God, are You there?
+And if You are, You are BIG—and I am in trouble.

 Believing she needed to earn God’s favor, she set out to make 1,980 birthday cards for Jesus before Christmas.
 After weeks of effort, she had only completed one hundred.
-She buried them in her grandmother’s backyard and looked up at the sky, hoping it would be enough.

 A month later, God answered—not through her effort, but through His grace.
-Her mother encountered the Gospel through a televised message and gave her life to Christ.
+Her mother encountered the gospel through a televised message and gave her life to Christ.
 Soon after, their family found a Bible-believing church.

-“My life has never been the same.
-Like me, how many children today are asking, ‘God, are You there?’
+“My life has never been the same,” Marie says.
+“Like me, how many children today are asking, ‘God, are You there?’
 That question has always stayed in my heart.
 At one time, Vanessa and I were them.”

-How Did the Neos Initiative Begin?
+How the Neos Initiative Began

 The seeds of Neos were planted in 2017, when Vanessa and Marie France independently began hosting pop-up Vacation Bible School programs in their San Francisco neighborhoods during school breaks.